Kevin-Prince Boateng: Anti-racism

 In February 2013, Boateng was appointed as the first global ambassador for the FIFA anti-discrimination taskforce, to work alongside FIFA Vice-president Jeffrey Webb at FIFA headquarters.
 In March, Boateng presented FIFA President Sepp Blatter with his first phase of solutions to ending global racism in football, as requested by Blatter.
 In March 2013, Boateng was named as the United Nations (UN) ambassador for anti-racism.
 He delivered his first speech in that role accompanied by UN human rights chief Navi Pillay at the United Nations Office at Geneva.
+In 2020, Boateng produced special Black Lives Matter boots with Puma.

 Music

 Boateng is a keen singer and dancer, and has said that his singing and dancing idol is Michael Jackson.
 He enjoys choreography, and singing.
-As such, Boateng performed a dance routine involving Michael Jackson's trademarked Moonwalk for a packed-out San Siro of 88,000 spectators upon Milan celebrating their 18th Scudetto, and sang an a cappella live on beIN Sports television to celebrate their eighth birthday.
+Boateng performed a dance routine involving Jackson's trademarked Moonwalk for a packed-out San Siro of 88,000 spectators upon Milan celebrating their 18th Scudetto, and sang an a cappella live on beIN Sports television to celebrate their eighth birthday.

 In August 2018, he released a rap song under the alias PRIN$$ Boateng named King on the World Star Hip Hop channel.
 Boateng released his second single, Bella Vita, in July 2019.